 A successful portfolio review is required for admission to the Department of Art and Art History as a Studio Art Major.
 All prospective students will upload a portfolio to SlideRoom.
 Applicants may also have a live portfolio review with UConn faculty (see schedule below.)
 Even if an applicant is attending a live portfolio review, a portfolio must still be submitted through SlideRoom.
 This is to ensure that all portfolios are on file and viewable throughout the application process, which includes consideration for financial awards for incoming students.

 A portfolio of 15-20 pieces should represent your best work while demonstrating independent thinking and the diversity of your experiences in the visual arts.
 Your strongest area of work should make up the largest portion of your portfolio.
 If Drawing is the focus of your portfolio you should include at least 10 drawings from direct observation.
 The portfolio can include finished pieces, works in progress, and sketch books.
 It is not necessary to mat or frame your two-dimensional work.
 Applicants submitting digital photographs must also submit examples of other forms of image-making.
 The portfolio may include works in:

-–Drawing: (see note above) This includes traditional drawing techniques on paper as well as digital drawings and drawings done on alternative surfaces including sidewalks, cardboard, or walls.
+-Drawing: This includes traditional drawing techniques on paper as well as digital drawings and drawings done on alternative surfaces including sidewalks, cardboard, or walls.
 Images must reflect a basic understanding of observational drawing.
 Renderings of action heroes and/or anime characters are discouraged, unless you plan on pursing a degree Concentration in Illustration/Animation, and the characters you present are of your own original design.

 -Artist Books: All types and sizes.